 YouTube Super Chat

-A monetization feature allowing viewers to pay to highlight their messages during a live stream.
-Used by creators to engage with paying fans.
+A monetization feature allows viewers to pay to highlight their messages during a live stream.
+Creators use this feature to engage with paying fans.

 YouTube Memberships